 On 9 February 2021, stricter local measures were introduced in Västerbotten.
-These state that all non-essential travels within and outside of the county must be avoided.
-If you must travel, it is essential that this is done in a safe way and that new contacts are limited to the extent possible.
-These measures have been extended until 21 March 2021, but may be extended, and are a result of a heavy increase in the spread of infection in the Västerbotten County.
+These state that those who live in Västerbotten should not make unnecessary trips within or outside the county.
+If you must travel, be as mindful of the infection risks as possible.
+Make sure you can get home safely if you show symptoms.
+These measures have been extended until 9 May 2021, but may be extended further, and are a result of the serious situation concerning the spread of infection in the Västerbotten County.

 The university has gathered some current information about travel bans, negative covid tests to enter Sweden and other countries, and requirements for testing and self-isolation when arriving in Sweden.
 This information was aimed at staff but applies to students as well.

 Learn more on Travels

 The same recommendations apply as in the rest of society – avoid coming in close contact with others.
 The best way of reducing the risk of spreading disease is to wash your hands often and carefully and limit social contacts.
 Consider disinfecting door handles and other shared surfaces often.
 You could also schedule times to use shared kitchens or other facilities.